Iota (singer): Music

 iOTA's first album The Hip Bone Connection was released in 1999 and was nominated for ARIA Award for Best Independent Release.
-Following the release of the album, iOTA was labelled as an acoustic/blues/roots musician, a label he does not like.
+Following the release of the album, iOTA was labelled as an acoustic/blues/roots musician, a characterization he disagrees with.

-His second, Big Grandfather, was considered less accessible, more atmospheric and was not as successful as his first.
+His second, Big Grandfather, was considered less accessible and more atmospheric, and was not as successful as his first.
 His third, La Caravana, "is about the nomadic life of a musician".
 His fourth and most recent is Beauty Queen of the Sea and uses a full electric band, moving towards rock and away from his previous roots label.

-In November 2019 it was announced that iOTA would be a participant in Eurovision - Australia Decides; in an attempt to represent Australia in the Eurovision Song Contest 2020.
+In November 2019 it was announced that iOTA would be a participant in Eurovision – Australia Decides; in an attempt to represent Australia in the Eurovision Song Contest 2020.
 He competed with the song, "Life" and finished 9th.

 Acting

 As an actor, iOTA has performed on stage in Australia as an angel in Sydney Dance Company's Berlin, as Frank-N-Furter in The Rocky Horror Show, as Hedwig in Hedwig and the Angry Inch, and in the original productions Smoke & Mirrors and B-Girl.

 His acting has won him Helpmann Awards for Best Male Actor in a Musical (for Hedwig and the Angry Inch) in 2007, and Best Cabaret Performer (for Smoke & Mirrors) in 2010.
 He also received Helpmann Awards for Best New Australian Work and Best Original Score for Smoke & Mirrors.

-He appeared in George Miller's 2015 film Mad Max: Fury Road (the fourth in the Mad Max series) as the Doof Warrior, a guitarist whose guitar is also a flamethrower.
+He appeared in George Miller's 2015 film Mad Max: Fury Road (the fourth in the Mad Max series) as the Doof Warrior, an eyeless guitarist working for Immortan Joe whose guitar is also a flamethrower.
 He has said he learned to act by necessity: "In the country, poofters are there to be bashed, or ridiculed.
 So I put on a mask, and became tough and rowdy: the long hair, the slouching, the spitting, lots of drinking piss."

 iOTA can be seen in Baz Luhrmann's 2013 film The Great Gatsby as Trimalcio the orchestra leader.

 He is one of two singers for the character of Walter Walrus on the animated Netflix series Beat Bugs, along with Daniel Johns.